mehmetenes1517/QZen-Emulator/README.md

 **Example:**

     0x14,0xff,0xff
-it stores the 8-bit value inside of the 0xffff address to our A register
+it stores the 8-bit value inside of the A register to 0xffff address

 ---------------------------------------------------------------------------------------------